FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 - *Problem*: Too few clusters led to asymmetric action distribution and negative offset bias
 - *Solution*: Balanced cluster count (~50)

-Furthermore, I chose to stick to ResNet-18 backbone and minGPT transformer so comparison against VQ-BeT highlights most important architectural difference, which is in action discretization method.
+Furthermore, I chose to stick to ResNet-18 backbone and minGPT transformer so comparison against VQ-BeT highlights the most important architectural difference, which is in the action discretization method.
 I kept action chunking and set action chunking size to 1 for compatibility.
-Also took over the default delta observation steps, i.e. our model would receive n_obs_steps=5 observations per time step and n_action_pred_token=3 for number of action tokens.
+I also adopted the default delta observation steps, i.e. our model would receive n_obs_steps=5 observations per time step and n_action_pred_token=3 for number of action tokens.

 ### Future Improvements
 1. **Systematic Hyperparameter Tuning**: Grid search over offset weights, cluster counts, and LR schedules
 2. **Advanced Clustering**: Replace naive k-means with k-means++ initialization or learned clustering
 3. **Architecture Scaling**: Larger transformers with more layers and longer context windows
 4. **Goal Conditioning**: Add target-aware conditioning for better task performance
-5. **Longer Training Duration**: Models did not converge within 30k steps (the checkpoints available on HuggingFace for VG-BeT and Diffusion Policy were run for more than ~200k steps)
+5. **Longer Training Duration**: Models did not converge within 30k steps (the checkpoints available on HuggingFace for VQ-BeT and Diffusion Policy were run for more than ~200k steps)

 ## 🐳 Cluster Usage